 El foam roller best known is a foam cylinder It comes in various formats in terms of hardness and surface (smooth or grated).

-From it various forms were emerging to offer versatile use throughout the muscles of the human body
+Various forms emerged from it in order to offer a versatile use in all the muscles of the human body

 How does it work?